har-in-air/FPGA_STEREO_CROSSOVER/README.md

 <img src="fpga_anlogic_resource_usage.png" />

-* ESP32 calculates the biquad filter coefficients based on the sample-rate of the audio file being played and loads the filter coefficients via an SPI interface to the FPGA.
+* ESP32 calculates the biquad filter coefficients based on the sample-rate of the audio file being played and updates the FPGA via an SPI interface.

 <img src="load_coeffs.png" />